DIGITAL ADVERTISING TERMS

 4. CPM – Cost per Thousand

-When a visitor takes the desired action while visiting your site, it is called conversion.
-This can be a purchase, membership signup, download or registration for newsletter.
+When a visitor takes the desired action while visiting your site, it is called a conversion.
+This can be a purchase, membership signup, download, or registration for a newsletter.

 This term is used to define the number of times a company’s ad will appear to its target audience.
-Impression could also be related to a website and the number of times the web page appear in total.
+The impression could also be related to a website and the number of times the web page appears in total.